minhna1112/spare-code-search/README.md

    - You can replace `practice` with `public` to generate a complete submission for the competition
    - You can replace `random` with another strategy, e.g., `bm25`
    - You can replace `python` with `kotlin` for another split
+   - You can provide `--trim-prefix` and/or `trim-suffix` to modify the used prefix and suffix of the completion file by trimming it to 10 lines
 3. The prediction file will be saved in the `predictions` folder.

 ### Implementing your own strategy